 First of all, don’t overcomplicate things.
 Start small.
 Even if you hate to cook, it is still way cheaper to make your own food than eat out.

 Not sure where to start?
 That is okay.
 Check out a meal plan subscription.
 At $5 or $10 a month, it is pennies compared to what you will save.

 Potential Yearly Savings: Weekday Lunch Only -$2500 or Dinner Only: $3000-$7500+

 3 – Any Extra Subscriptions You Don’t Use

 The key here is anything you don’t use.

 Everyone has their thing that makes life a little bit better or easier or they just prefer it.
-But, do you absolute need it?
+But, do you absolutely need it?
 Will life stop without it?

 A good friend of mine helped me to justify the cost of a new gym for my hubby.
 She said it was cheaper than happy hour and the boys needed the dedicated time to get together.
 Some subscriptions may be worth it.

 Is it cable?
 Is it a gym membership?
 An online subscription?
 Kid monthly set?
 Computer subscription?
 Magazines?

 Whatever it is and it doesn’t provide you value, cancel it.